aanndd2024/Assignment/README.md

 5. Once the distribution is complete, you can use the IPA file to install the app on iOS devices

 # Dependencies
-[CocoaPods](https://cocoapods.org) is used as a dependency manager.
+[SPM](Swift Package Manager) is used as a dependency manager.
 List of dependencies:
-* pod 'Alamofire' -> Networking library that ensures that the message reaches everyone in the world.
+* 'Kingfisher' -> A lightweight, pure-Swift library for downloading and caching images from the web.

 # API
 * We are using a REST API
-* List of API calls is [here](https://petstore.swagger.io/#/)
+* List of API calls is [here](https://api.nytimes.com/svc)
-* For HTTP networking we are using [Alamofire](https://github.com/Alamofire/Alamofire)